 So, if nothing else, most of the security geeks in the front row, get to take home a Rick Neilsen guitar pick.

 If you didn't make it to the West coast for RSA, you've already missed Cheap Trick's show-opener.
 And you're going to miss the show finale, comedian John Cleese.
-Cleese, best known for his work on Monty Python's Flying Circus, is making his presence known around the conference, and
+Cleese, best known for his work on Monty Python's Flying Circus, is making his presence known around the conference, and he'll keynote the end of the show Friday with a presentation entitled, "The Importance of Mistakes."

 Yeah, but can he play a power chord?